composewell/packcheck/README.md

-CABAL_PROJECT           : Alternative cabal project file, path relative to project root CABAL_BUILD_OPTIONS     : ADDITIONAL cabal build options to append to defaults CABAL_BUILD_TARGETS     : cabal build targets, default is 'all' CABAL_DISABLE_DEPS      : [y] Do not install deps, no cabal update, useful for nix CABAL_TEST_OPTIONS      : ADDITIONAL cabal test options to append to defaults CABAL_CHECK_RELAX       : [y] Do not return failure if 'cabal check' fails on the package.
+CABAL_PROJECT           : Alternative cabal project file, path relative to project root CABAL_BUILD_OPTIONS     : ADDITIONAL cabal build options to append to defaults CABAL_BUILD_TARGETS     : cabal build targets, default is 'all' CABAL_HADDOCK_TARGETS   : cabal haddock targets, default is '.'
+CABAL_DISABLE_DEPS      : [y] Do not install deps, no cabal update, useful for nix CABAL_TEST_OPTIONS      : ADDITIONAL cabal test options to append to defaults CABAL_CHECK_RELAX       : [y] Do not return failure if 'cabal check' fails on the package.
 CABAL_HACKAGE_MIRROR    : DESTRUCTIVE!
 Specify an alternative mirror, modifies the cabal config file.
+CABAL_INDEX_TTL         : Do not attempt cabal update until it is stale by this many hours.
+HADDOCK_OPTIONS         : ADDITIONAL haddock build options to append to defaults

 --------------------------------------------------
 stack options